yodarango/CDN/README.md

 ## TO DO

 - Add some styles to the `src/dist/html/server_stats.html`
-- Make a go function to create a `tokens.css` and `util.css` file from a text file with the variable values
 - make a visual page of all the colors, icons and assets used